manticoresoftware/manticoresearch-php/docs/searchclass.md

 ```

 ### stripBadUtf8()
-You can enable removal of bad utf8 characters from the results by setting the `strip_bad_utf8` option to `true`.
+Enable removal of bad UTF-8 characters from the results by setting the `strip_bad_utf8` option to `true`.

 ```php
     $search->stripBadUtf8(true); // enable removal of bad utf8 characters